 I’m the author of two publications about China:

-Today, I bring nearly two decades of experience in UX strategy + design research to my work as a freelance consultant.
-My clients are typically product or brand teams in Fortunate 500 companies looking for deeper insights into their customers, beyond the broad and superficial recommendations they tend to get from standard market research.
-They seek unique, culturally embedded, and nuanced understandings to shape their strategies.
+I bring 18 years of experience in UX strategy + consumer insights to my work as a freelance consultant.
+My clients are typically product teams in Fortunate 500 companies looking for unique, culturally embedded, and nuanced understandings to shape their strategies.

-I have conducted research around the world, including China, Japan, India, Mexico, Brazil, Western Europe, and the United States.
-Some areas I’ve worked in extensively include mobile tech, social media, sports, education, and entertainment.
-Consumer audiences I have worked with include bleeding edge tech users, basketball players, teen fashionistas, senior citizens, people living on less than a dollar a day, and fishermen working out on the Louisiana bayou.
-My clients have included: Microsoft, Google, Under Armour, Nickelodeon, Motorola, eBay, Coursera, Kohler, the Center for Disease Control, and Oracle.
+I’ve worked extensively in areas including artificial intelligence, mobile tech, social media, health+wellness, education, and entertainment.
+Consumer audiences I have worked with include bleeding edge tech users, basketball players, teen fashionistas, senior citizens, people living on less than a dollar a day, and Louisiana bayou fishermen.

 My clients have included: Facebook, Microsoft, Google, Under Armour, Nickelodeon, Motorola, eBay, Coursera, Kohler, and the CDC.